-Ho: Mean RESPONSE (ambient receiving water) ≤ 0.80 • mean RESPONSE (control)
+Ho: Mean RESPONSE (ambient water) ≤ 0.80 • mean RESPONSE (control)

-In general terms, the NULL HYPOTHESIS is the following statement: the ambient receiving water is toxic because the test organism RESPONSE (e.g., survival) in the ambient receiving water sample is less than or equal to 80 percent of the test organism RESPONSE in the control water sample.
+In general terms, the NULL HYPOTHESIS is the following statement: the ambient water is toxic because the RESPONSE (e.g., survival) of the test organisms in the ambient water sample is less than or equal to 80 percent of the test organisms’ RESPONSE in the control water sample.

 And where the following ALTERNATIVE HYPOTHESIS shall be used:

-Ha: Mean RESPONSE (ambient receiving water) > 0.80 • mean RESPONSE (control)
+Ha: Mean RESPONSE (ambient water) > 0.80 • mean RESPONSE (control)

-In general terms, the ALTERNATIVE HYPOTHESIS is the following statement: the ambient receiving water is not toxic because the test organism RESPONSE (e.g., survival) in the ambient receiving water sample is greater than 80 percent of the test organism RESPONSE in the control water sample.
+In general terms, the ALTERNATIVE HYPOTHESIS is the following statement: the ambient water is not toxic because the RESPONSE (e.g., survival) of the test organisms in the ambient water sample is greater than 80 percent of the test organisms’ RESPONSE in the control water sample.

-Attainment of the water quality objective is demonstrated by conducting ACUTE TOXICITY TESTING as described in Section IV.B.1.b and rejecting this NULL HYPOTHESIS in accordance with the TST statistical approach described in Section IV.B.1.c.
-When the NULL HYPOTHESIS is rejected, the ALTERNATIVE HYPOTHESIS is accepted in its place, and there is no exceedance of the acute toxicity water quality objective.
-Failing to reject the NULL HYPOTHESIS (referred to as a “fail”) is equivalent to an exceedance of the acute toxicity water quality objective.
+Attainment of the water quality objective is demonstrated by conducting ACUTE AQUATIC TOXICITY TESTING as described in Section IV.B.1.b and rejecting this NULL HYPOTHESIS in accordance with the TST statistical approach described in Section IV.B.1.c.
+When the NULL HYPOTHESIS is rejected, the ALTERNATIVE HYPOTHESIS is accepted in its place, and there is no exceedance of the acute aquatic toxicity water quality objective.
+Failing to reject the NULL HYPOTHESIS (referred to as a “fail”) is equivalent to an exceedance of the acute aquatic toxicity water quality objective.

 III.B.3.
-Interaction of Toxicity Provisions with Basin Plans and the SIP
+Interaction of Toxicity Provisions with Basin Plans and the State Implementation Policy

 In accordance with Water Code section 13170, except where otherwise noted, the TOXICITY PROVISIONS supersede any Regional Water Quality Control Plans (Basin Plans) for the same waters to the extent of any conflict.
-The TOXICITY PROVISIONS supersede section 4 of the Policy for Implementation of Toxics Standards for Inland Surface Waters, Enclosed Bays, and Estuaries of California (SIP).
+The TOXICITY PROVISIONS supersede section 4 of the Policy for Implementation of Toxics Standards for Inland Surface Waters, Enclosed Bays, and Estuaries of California, also known as the State Implementation Policy or the SIP.

-The TOXICITY PROVISIONS in Section III.B.2 and Section IV.B, except as defined in this section, supersede Basin Plan toxicity provisions to the extent that:
+The TOXICITY PROVISIONS supersede Basin Plan toxicity provisions to the extent that:

-(A) The Basin Plan provisions specify methods of assessing compliance with any numeric or narrative water quality objectives for acute and chronic aquatic toxicity; and
+(A) The Basin Plan provisions specify methods of assessing compliance with any numeric or narrative water quality objectives for acute or chronic aquatic toxicity; or

-(B) The Basin Plan provisions regard aquatic toxicity testing and/or interpretation of aquatic toxicity testing results; and/
+(B) The Basin Plan provisions regard aquatic toxicity testing or interpretation of aquatic toxicity testing results; or

+(C) The Basin Plan provision is a numeric aquatic toxicity water quality objective that is not a site-specific water quality objective; or

 (D) The Basin Plan provisions are in conflict with the TOXICITY PROVISIONS.

-The TOXICITY PROVISIONS in Section III.B.2 and Section IV.B, notwithstanding the above, do not supersede:
+The TOXICITY PROVISIONS , notwithstanding the above, do not supersede the following Basin Plan provisions:

-(A) The narrative toxicity water quality objectives (e.g., ‘no toxic POLLUTANTS in toxic amounts’); and
+(A) The narrative toxicity water quality objectives (e.g., ‘no toxic POLLUTANTS in toxic amounts’); or

-(B) Any Basin Plan provisions regarding the application of narrative toxicity water quality objectives to derive chemicalspecific limits, targets, and other thresholds; and
+(B) Any Basin Plan provisions regarding the application of narrative toxicity water quality objectives to derive chemical-specific limits, targets, and other thresholds; or

-(C) Any site-specific toxicity water quality objective established in a Basin Plan.
-In addition, the TOXICITY PROVISIONS in Section III.B.2 and Section IV.B do not apply to that water body.
+(C) Any site-specific toxicity water quality objective or site-specific aquatic toxicity implementation provisions established in a Basin Plan.
+In addition, the TOXICITY PROVISIONS do not apply to segments of the water body in which the site-specific toxicity water quality objective apply; or

-(D) Any total maximum daily loads (TMDLs) including their implementation provisions, adopted by a Regional Water Board prior to the effective date of these TOXICITY PROVISIONS, remain in effect, and do not require reconsideration (for purposes of compliance with the TOXICITY PROVISIONS)all Nothing in this section limits the Regional Water Board’s authority to reconsider a TMDL and its implementation provisions.
+(D) Any total maximum daily loads (TMDLs) related to aquatic toxicity, including their implementation provisions, established prior to the effective date of these TOXICITY PROVISIONS.
+Section IV.B also applies to all dischargers subject to TMDL requirements except to the extent the PERMITTING AUTHORITY determines that the aquatic toxicity TMDL requirements are more protective than any specific provisions of Section IV.
+Nothing in this section limits the Regional Water Board’s authority to reconsider a TMDL and its implementation provisions that were established prior to the effective date of these TOXICITY PROVISIONS.

 III.B.4.
-Interaction of Toxicity Provisions with Narrative and Numeric Toxicity Water Quality Objectives
+Interaction of Toxicity Provisions with Narrative and Numeric Aquatic Toxicity Water Quality Objectives